-This report is based upon the Wave Styles assessment, which explores an individual's motives, preferences, needs and talents in critical work areas.
+This report is based upon the Work Strengths assessment, which explores an individual's strengths in critical work areas.

-The results are based on a comparison with an international group of over 24,000 professionals and managers.
+The results are based on a comparison with an international group of over 14,000 professionals and managers.

 Since the questionnaire is a self-report measure, the results reflect the individual's self-perception.
 Our extensive research has shown this to be a good indicator of how people are likely to operate in the workplace.
 Nevertheless, due consideration must be given to the subjective nature of using an individual's self-perception in the interpretation of these data.